Why do people so often

 interest, as they are supposed to do in a democracy, the left would

-always win.
+country's money.
 So how does the right side manage to win so often?

 There is an easy and rather obvious answer.
 The right wins